-However, during the terrible fire of April 15, 2019, Notre-Dame lost its spire but fortunately kept its two front towers.
+However, during the terrible April 15, 2019 fire, Notre-Dame lost its spire but fortunately kept its two front towers.

-The good news is that in the next few years, the Paris cathedral will regain its spire and its roof following major restoration work.
+The good news is that in 2024, the Paris cathedral will regain its spire and its roof following major restoration work.

-The Paris cathedral of Notre-Dame is a jewel of Gothic architecture and arguably one of the finest churches in Europe.
-Built from the Middle Ages, the cathedral is the centre stage of “The Hunchback of Notre-Dame”, a 19th-century novel written by French writer Victor Hugo.
+The Paris Cathedral of Notre-Dame is a jewel of Gothic architecture and arguably one of the finest churches in Europe.
+Constructed in the Middle Ages, the cathedral is the centre stage of “The Hunchback of Notre-Dame”, a 19th-century novel by French writer Victor Hugo.

 When the restoration work is completed, it will once again be possible to climb the 380 steps of the south tower to admire the mysterious gargoyles and chimeras of the cathedral, not to mention the sublime view of all of Paris.

-⚠️ Due to the fire on April 15, 2019, it is impossible to visit the interior and towers of Notre Dame during the restoration work.
+⚠️ Due to the fire on April 15, 2019, visiting the interior and towers of Notre Dame during the restoration work is impossible.

 Arc de Triomphe